 Evekeo Side Effects

 Note: This document contains side effect information about amphetamine.
-Some of the dosage forms listed on this page may not apply to the brand name Evekeo.
+Some dosage forms listed on this page may not apply to the brand name Evekeo.

-Applies to amphetamine: oral suspension extended release, oral tablet, oral tablet disintegrating, oral tablet extended release disintegrating
+Applies to amphetamine: oral suspension extended release, oral tablet, oral tablet disintegrating, oral tablet extended release chewable, oral tablet extended release disintegrating.

-Oral route (Suspension, Extended Release; Tablet, Extended Release, Disintegrating)
+Oral route (Suspension, Extended Release; Tablet, Extended Release; Tablet, Extended Release, Disintegrating)

 CNS stimulants, including amphetamine extended-release oral formulations, other amphetamine-containing products, and methylphenidate, have a high potential for abuse and dependence.
 Assess the risk of abuse prior to prescribing and monitor for signs of abuse and dependence while on therapy.